 HOUSEKEEPING THE DARKROOM:

 Never leave the area before you go back and see what you left behind.
 We share a facility.
 Good negatives and prints can't be made in a messy lab.
 In consideration of classmates you must leave the lab areas free of litter and chemical spills.
 Pick up all your stuff.
 Deposit trash in the waste can.
 All equipment must be placed back in its place.
 Always allow a few minutes to do this before you leave.
 Remind each other.
 Grades are reduced if messes are left.
 Others see leaving a mess as disrespect and hostility.
 It makes them angry and saps creative energy from their work.
-ALL ENLARGERS ARE TO BE SIGNED OUT EVERY TIME.
 REPORT MALFUNCTIONING OR MISSING EQUIPMENT OR SUPPLIES TO THE INSTRUCTOR IMMEDIATELY

 Each student is responsible for maintaining the darkroom and cleaning up after themselves.
 Failure to do so will result in loss of darkroom use.

 No wet prints or hands on or near enlarger stations.

 Observe the order of the chemicals in both film and print processing.